MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 Use this information to learn about the Azure Information Protection scanner, and then how to successfully install, configure, and run it.

-This scanner lets you discover, classify, and protect files on the following data stores:
+This scanner runs as a service on Windows Server and lets you discover, classify, and protect files on the following data stores:

 - Local folders on the Windows Server computer that runs the scanner.